Theme

 TADA is a Hume AI speech-model collection presented around a unified text-and-acoustic generation framework rather than a narrower text-only or speech-only pipeline.

 Hume AI presents TADA as a generative speech framework built around text-acoustic dual alignment.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is